BioSoftwareMangroves/Mangrove/README.md

 -	How do I use Mangrove?
 Find the code you would like to run for your analysis through the wiki and clone the repository.

+- How to benchmark energy efficiency?
+Your algorithm's energy efficiency can be estimated with the green algorithm calculator (https://onlinelibrary.wiley.com/doi/full/10.1002/advs.202100707, http://www.green-algorithms.org/)

 -	Who can contribute and how?
 Absolutely anyone may contribute to existing projects via pull requests.
 Code edits towards usability, recompiling, bug fixes etc. are also welcome!
 To begin a project, or suggest new analysis please submit your ideas via issues.

 -	Can I publish my contributions?
 Yes!
 Feel free to publish anything you’ve found or developed while contributing.
 Please let us know about any publications so we can list them.

 <br /><br /><br /><br /><br />